 Frank Gutierrez’ Once Again poster flips the structure around

-The poster flips the structure left-right, and re-designs its.
+The poster flips the structure left-right, and re-designs it, making a new work and a new mindprint.
 There are few structuralist co-incidences between the painting and the poster:

 Type 2 Builder as flag; v epaulette or jaw.

 President’s briefcase with nuclear launch codes as type 10 Teacher or balance; v 14 Mixer or transformation.